 Built to withstand the rough conditions hunters often face in the field, the VX-Freedom is 100 percent waterproof, fogproof, and shockproof.
 It also performs flawlessly at extreme temperatures.

 Deer hunters will particularly love Leupold’s patented Twilight Light Management System.
 This unique system reduces glare and maximizes light transmission, to provide the brightest, clearest images possible.
 The Twilight Light Management System will also add up to ten extra minutes of clear shooting light at dawn and dusk.
 This extends your hunting time to include the times when big bucks are most active.

-The Steiner P4Xi riflescope features a unique Special Competition Reticle (SCR).
-This illuminated, glass-etched FFP reticle provides 2/10-mil windage, 1/2-mil holdover lines, and 1/10-mil ranging brackets.
+The Steiner T5Xi riflescope features a unique Special Competition Reticle (SCR).
+This illuminated, glass-etched FFP reticle provides MOA windage, holdover, and ranging marks.
 This is a highly detailed reticle pattern designed for serious precision shooting.
-Mount this on a rifle loaded with quality ammo and held in capable hands, and it is precise enough to drive tacks at some pretty impressive distances.
+Mount this on a rifle loaded with quality ammo, and you’ll be driving tacks at impressive distances.